 Treatment of seasonally anestrus mares with GnRH has been shown to induce cyclicity 3, but cost is prohibitive and practicality outside a research environment minimal.

-The use in anestrus mares of Dopamine antagonists such as Domperidone and Sulpiride have recently been shown to assist in inducing cyclicity4.
+The use in anestrus mares of Dopamine antagonists such as Domperidone and Sulpiride has been shown to assist in inducing cyclicity4.
 Mares must undergo 2 weeks of lighting program followed by 3 more weeks of lighting program, plus receiving the drugs daily.
 This tends to work more

 successfully in locations with milder winter climates.